Call : (045) 809 0050

 Surgical Treatment Options

-• Smaller incisions
+• Smaller incisions with faster recovery (laparoscopic)

 Recovery After Hernia Surgery

-• Hospital stay: Same-day discharge or 1 day
+• Hospital stay: same-day or 1 day

-• Light activities: Resume within 1–2 weeks
+• Light activities: 1–2 weeks

-• Full recovery: Typically 3–6 weeks
+• Full recovery: 3–6 weeks

-Most patients return to normal daily routines within a few weeks and experience significant relief from discomfort after surgery.
+Most patients return to normal routines within a few weeks and experience significant relief from discomfort after surgery.
+Proper wound care and follow-up are essential to prevent recurrence.

 Why Choose Tarlac Medical Center?